 7 Congress MPs suspended from Lok Sabha for disrupting proceedings

-New Delhi, Mar 05: Seven Congress members suspended from remaining period of Budget session; motion in this regard passed by voice vote in LS.
-The suspension is for the remainder of the session, until April 3.
+New Delhi, Mar 05: Seven Congress members have been suspended from remaining period of Budget session for their unruly behaviour in parliament for the last three days over a discussion on last week's violence in Delhi.
+The motion in this regard passed by voice vote in LS.

 The seven MPs are Gaurav Gogoi, TN Prathapan, Dean Kuriakose, R Unnithan, Manickam Tagore, Benny Behnan and Gurjeet Singh Aujla.